NDA's win will make Bihar 'Aatmanirbhar': Top quotes from PM Modi's Bihar rally

 India

-Patna, Oct 23: Addressing a rally in Dehri-on Sone (Sasaram), the Prime Minister Narendra Modi lauded the efforts of Nitish Kumar government in handling the covid pandemic.
+Patna, Oct 23: Addressing a rally in Dehri-on Sone (Sasaram), Prime Minister Narendra Modi lauded the efforts of the Nitish Kumar government in handling the covid pandemic.
 "The decisions and steps taken by the state govt and people of Bihar against the pandemic are highly commendable," he added.

 PM Modi will also hold rallies in Gaya, and Bhagalpur later in the day.
 He is scheduled to hold 12 rallies in the state in the coming days.